Mekino05/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-write a function that computes the square value of all integers of a matrix
+write a function that replaces all occurrences of an element by another in a new list